tianjialiu/ModL2T-Burned-Area/README.md

 ## Updates
 * March 10, 2018: MCD64A1 C6 added as a collection in GEE

+## Notes
+* Earlier versions of the Landsat collections used in this study are now deprecated in the GEE catalog

 ## Known Issues
 * MODIS and Landsat NBR composites were projected to geographic projection (lat/lon, EPSG:4326) and exported as assets to speed up calculations in GEE and prevent computational timeouts